nagasudhirpulla/taming_python/blog/skills/subprocess_python.md

 	* For example there is and exe file called "hello.exe" that takes a named command line input called `--name` and outputs the greeting
 	* python can interact with it using `commandWords = ["hello.exe", "--name", "James"]` and the output string would be "Hello James !!!"

-## Example-2 "cwd" option to change the directory of command execution
+## Example 2 - "cwd" option to change the directory of command execution
 ```py
 from subprocess import Popen, PIPE